DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             <code>
                 optional
             </code>
             method is invoked when the dragging session is imminent.
-You’ll use this method to save the index paths of the items that are dragged.
+You'll use this method to save the index paths of the items that are dragged.
 When this property is not
             <code>
                 nil
             </code>
-            , it’s an indication that the
+            , it's an indication that the
             <em>
                 Drag Source
             </em>